ahmedalkadi/Ahmed_Alkadi_Portfolio.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "The influence of elliptic aspect ratio and inclination angle on the melting characteristic of phase change material in concentric cylindrical enclosure **Click For More Details**"
+title: "The influence of elliptic aspect ratio and inclination angle on the melting characteristic of phase change material in concentric cylindrical enclosure *-Click For More Details-*"
 collection: publications
 category: manuscripts
 permalink: /publication/2023-04-01